Udaariyaan: Plot

 Aliya meets Nehmat at a summer camp and they bond.
 Eventually, Ekam and Nehmat discover the truth and confront Harleen.
-Jasmine and Harleen decide to plot an accident in which Harleen is presumed to be dead.
-Nehmat finds evidence against Jasmine and has her jailed.
+Nehmat tells Ekam and Harleen's marriage is null and void, as Ekam and Nehmat got already married in Gurudwara, before Jasmine plotted to separate then to get Ekam and Harleen marry.
+Jasmine and Harleen decide to plot an accident for Nehmat in which Harleen is presumed to be dead.
+Nehmat finds evidence against Jasmine and get her jailed.

-Ekam forcefully marries Nehmat but Harleen returns and plots against the two.
+Ekam forcefully marries Nehmat and eventually both again fall in love with each other but Harleen returns and plots against the two.
 Nehmat and Ekam deport her back to Canada after finding out the truth.
 On seeing this, Aliya begins to hate Nehmat and Ekam.
 Harleen is revealed to be pregnant with Ekam's child through IVF.

 A grown up Aliya wants to go to Canada to meet Harleen.
 She is in love with Armaan.
-Harleen is now married to Deepak Dhillon and her daughter with Ekam, Aasma, returns to India.
+Harleen is now married to Deepak Dhillon and her daughter with Ekam, Asma, returns to India.
 She keeps meeting Armaan and their marriage is fixed.
 The two marry unwillingly.
 Aliya grows jealous and vengeful.
-Aasma and Armaan start to fall for each other but the former discovers his relationship with Aliya.
+Asma and Armaan start to fall for each other, but the former discovers his relationship with Aliya.
 Aasma is hurt but agrees to divorce Armaan.
-Armaan ends his relationship with Aliya and reveals his feelings for Aasma.
+Armaan ends his relationship with Aliya and reveals his feelings for Asma.
 Aliya marries Raja but continues to plot.

-Aliya tries to murder Aasma but Aasma ends up in an enemy country instead.
+Aliya tries to murder Asma, but Asma ends up in an enemy country instead.
 Believing that she is dead, Armaan marries Aliya, who is pregnant with Raja's child.
-Armaan saves Aasma and brings her back to India.
+Armaan saves Asma and brings her back to India.
 Armaan and Aasma adopt Zaid while Aliya gives birth to a daughter, Khushi.
-Aasma is revealed to be pregnant and Aliya hires goons to get rid of her, which leads to Aasma going into early labor.
+Asma is revealed to be pregnant and Aliya hires goons to get rid of her, which leads to Aasma going into early labor.
 She gives birth to twin girls but is made to believe that one of her daughters died during birth.
 The goons throw the girl in the river, but she is saved by Armaan.

-Aasma is living with her daughter, Haniya, and Zaid.
-Armaan is raising Meher, unaware that she is his and Aasma's daughter.
+Asma is living with her daughter, Haniya, and Zaid.
+Armaan is raising Meher, unaware that she is his and Asma's daughter.
 Aliya wants to eliminate Meher to get Armaan.
-Armaan and Aasma come face to face and Aliya is exposed and arrested.
+Armaan and Asma come face to face and Aliya is exposed and arrested.
 The police jeep has an accident and Aliya becomes paralyzed.
-After the accident, Aliya turns over a new leaf and apologizes to Aasma for her misdeeds.
+After the accident, Aliya turns over a new leaf and apologizes to Asma for her misdeeds.